 Industry and trade / Small and medium enterprise development

-Transport / Road transport (non-urban) - Urban public transport - Urban roads and traffic management
+Transport / Multimodal logistics - Urban public transport - Urban roads and traffic management

-Water and other urban infrastructure and services / Other urban services - Urban sewerage - Urban water supply
+Water and other urban infrastructure and services / Urban flood protection - Urban sewerage - Urban solid waste management - Urban water supply

 |Gender Equity and Mainstreaming||Effective gender mainstreaming|